-To reduce or eliminate motion artifacts, we used the rigidbody transformation method to coregister all other DWIs to the first DWI while properly reorienting the diffusion gradients (Rohde, Barnett, Basser, Marenco, and Pierpaoli 2004).
-Particularly, we applied the translational and rotational parameters obtained from FLIRT and used a seventh order interpolation method to resample the DW images.
+To reduce or eliminate motion artifacts, we used the normalized mutual information method to co-register all other DW images to the first DW image in SPM2 while properly reorienting the diffusion gradients (Rohde, Barnett, Basser, Marenco, and Pierpaoli 2004).
+We applied a 4-order B-spline method to resample the DW images.
 After coregistration, new translational and rotational parameters (not shown here) revealed that the DW images were properly aligned.
 We then assessed the realigned DW images using our diagnostic procedure and used the Rician model (8) to process the reoriented DW images.